ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 str(pred.grid)
 ```

-Now that we the grid with the coordinates of each cell centroid we can procede to make the mesh spde and spatial index as usual
+Now that we the grid with the coordinates of each cell centroid we can procede to make the mesh `SPDE` and spatial index as usual.

 ```R
 MeshPred <- inla.mesh.2d(Loc, max.edge = c(900, 2000),
                          cutoff = 300)